gkontonatsios/DAE-FF/README.md

 # DAE-FF
-A Neural Network-based Feature Extraction Method to Facilitate Citation Screening for Systematic Reviews.
+A aNeural Network-based Feature Extraction Method to Facilitate Citation Screening for Systematic Reviews.